 In 2001 with the permission of LaGana professional knife and tomahawk thrower Andy Prisco re-opened the American Tomahawk Company and started producing an updated Vietnam tomahawk with the same style head but a modern synthetic handle.
 Since the re-establishment of the American Tomahawk Company they now also offer two other tomahawks, the first designed in collaboration with knife maker Ernest Emerson and the second a modern interpretation of the Lewis and Clarke Spontoon Tomahawk designed with knife maker Shane Sibert.

 The Vietnam style tomahawk known nowadays as the LaGana tactical tomahawk or ‘VTAC’ is not only available for the private individual to purchase but is also in use by the US Army; the 172nd Stryker Brigade Combat Team based at Grafenwoehr, Germany uses them.
-Each of the Brigades Stryker armoured vehicles includes a VTAC as part of its “Modular Entry Tool set” since the Rapid Fielding Initiative, a programme designed to get useful kit into the hands of operational troops as wuickly as possibly found the design and function of the tool had merit for combat, rescue and extraction purposes.
+Each of the Brigades Stryker armored vehicles includes a VTAC as part of its “Modular Entry Toolset” since the Rapid Fielding Initiative, a programme designed to get useful kit into the hands of operational troops as quickly as possibly found the design and function of the tool had merit for combat, rescue and extraction purposes.

 Other units using the VTAC include the 3rd Brigade, 2nd Infantry Division based at Fort Lewis, a Recognisance Platoon in the 2-183d Cavalry and is also used by numerous other soldiers who choose to purchase it privately.
 The VTAC tomahawk has been issued the National Stock Number 4210-01-518-7244 and is classified as a piece of rescue equipment with the typical military sounding designation of; “Class 9 rescue kit”.